 OpenCart is an open-source, downloadable shopping cart that’s free to own, upgrade, and use.
 The software is based on PHP, so any merchant looking into OpenCart would benefit from a background in that programming language.

 OpenCart follows a core+extensions model.
-Out of the box, it’s a fairly light platform and requires add-ons in order to perform higher level functions.
-Fortunately, OpenCart has a large and diverse community of developers who are consistently adding to an already enormous pool of 13,000 extensions.
+Out of the box, it’s a fairly light platform and requires add-ons in order to perform higher-level functions.
+Fortunately, OpenCart has a large and diverse community of developers who are consistently adding to an already enormous pool of 14,000 extensions.

 If you’re thinking about using OpenCart for your online store, you should consider a couple of things.
-First, you’ll have to be comfortable setting up and maintaining a highly-technical store largely on your own (support is limited); second, you’ll need to be prepared to purchase many, many add-ons.
+First, you’ll have to be comfortable setting up and maintaining a highly-technical store largely on your own (support is limited).
+Second, you’ll need to be prepared to purchase a good number of add-ons.

 If you’re comfortable with both of those aspects, keep reading for a full analysis of OpenCart.